 It is you, my brother in poverty that deserves all of the thanks.
 I gained a large piece of heaven in giving you such a pittance from my earthly change purse.
-I will carry with me forever the image of loving-compassion you helped to elicit from me.
+I will carry with me forever the image of loving compassion you helped to elicit from me.
 I thank all that is holy that I stumbled upon you and shared such a moment.

-I first saw you as I traced the steps that Christ walked en-route to the Crucifixion.
+I first saw you as I traced the steps that Christ walked en route to the Crucifixion.
 The streets of the Holy City are narrow and covered by stones as they wind their way from the Jewish holy spot, the wall from the second Temple of Solomon that still stands.
-Above that “Wailing Wall” is a golden structure built on the spot that a prophet from the world’s third leading religion is said to have ascended into heaven.
+Above that “Wailing Wall” is a golden structure built on the spot where a prophet from the world’s third leading religion is said to have ascended into heaven.
 It is the “Dome of the Rock” where Mohammed once prayed.

 None more so than in the body of that blind and possibly crippled beggar of undetermined ethnicity.
 Was he Jew or Arab?
 I don’t know.
 He was dressed in a white garb that covered his head to his feet.
-He wore some sort of head gear beneath the cloth covering the top and the back of his head.
+He wore some sort of headgear beneath the cloth covering the top and the back of his head.
 The covering was a poor man’s version of what a Lawrence of Arabia would have worn.